The best vegan cookbooks will inspire you to try new things, whether you’re trying to eat more plant-based meals or are

 In the UK, the number of vegans - defined as those who follow a plant-based diet that avoids all animal foods, dairy, eggs and honey - quadrupled between 2014 and 2019, according to The Vegan Society.
 It's a similar story in the US, where the number of vegans went up 0.4 per cent to almost 3.5 per cent in the last two years - some 1 million people.

 What's more, those numbers only covers people who consider themselves fully vegan.
 Many more of us are introducing elements of plant-based eating into our diets on a regular and part-time basis.

 And the trend is set to spike this January - already a time when people generally think about how to eat healthily - thanks to Veganuary, a movement that encourages people to begin their year by experimenting with veganism.

 All this upward interest in vegan cooking has equalled an explosion in the number of vegan cookbooks on the market.
 From celebrity chefs and restaurants to YouTube stars and influencers, it seems everyone is getting in on the action.

-It can be quite overwhelming for the novice vegan cook, and we're hear to help cut through the noise.
+It can be quite overwhelming for the novice vegan cook, and we're here to help cut through the noise.
 Our number one recommendation for anyone starting out on their vegan journey is The Happy Pear: Vegan Cooking For Everyone.
 It introduces vegan cooking in a really simple and informative way, with great recipes and lots of tips around technique.

-Alternatively, if you’ve already mastered the basics then you can’t go wrong with Dirty Vegan: Another Bite, which offers big flavours, hearty meals and great taste.
+Alternatively, if you’ve already mastered the basics then you can’t go wrong with Dirty Vegan: Another Bite, which offers big flavors, hearty meals and great taste.